dojo/docs/util/doctools/viewer.rst

 Introduction
 ============

 Running the api docs extraction/generation tool (generate.php) produces either json or xml output - this is the raw data.
 To format and process this data into useful, browseable documentation you need a viewer application.
-This page steps you through the process to setup a web app like `dojotoolkit.org/api http://dojotoolkit.org/api/`_ and how to populate it with your docs data
+This page steps you through the process to setup a web app like `dojotoolkit.org/api <http://dojotoolkit.org/api/>`_ and how to populate it with your docs data

 =============
 Prerequisites
 =============

-`dojotoolkit.org/api http://dojotoolkit.org/api/`_ is a PHP-based web application, using XSLT to transform the XML output from generate.php and to create a readable and usable documentation UI.
+Dojo's `API Viewer <http://dojotoolkit.org/api/>`_ is a PHP-based web application, using XSLT to transform the XML output from generate.php and to create a readable and usable documentation UI.
 You will need:

 * A **web server**, with **PHP 5** installed and configured.
 * A Subversion (svn) client.
 This walkthrough will assume a command-line svn client